nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     Look up the meaning of the term "Stack Overflow".

     Stack Overflow is a runtime error.
-Most of the time cases a crash of program.
+Most of the time it causes a program to crash.

 -   In C programming language, the support for collection data types is very limited.